 2) It’s more than just a “craving.”

-Dr. Sal Raichbach PsyD of Ambrosia Treatment Center goes on to explain that addiction is more than just a craving or a bad habit.
+Dr. Sal Raichbach, PsyD, goes on to explain that addiction is more than just a craving or a bad habit.
 “A lot of people use the word craving when referring to an addict’s lust for getting high, but using that word leads to a fundamental misunderstanding about the disease,” he says.
-“The reality is that the cravings of addiction isn’t the same kind of desire that someone would have for chocolate or potato chips.
+“The reality is that the craving of addiction isn’t the same kind of desire that someone would have for chocolate or potato chips.
 An addict doesn’t just crave the drug; their body is functioning as if it cannot live without it.”

 3) The substance becomes master of mind and body.

-“It’s your master,” RJ Oenbrink DO Philosophy from Appalachian Wellness says of the disease.
-“Without it, you have cravings, irritability, physical symptoms of withdrawal—incredible pain, diarrhea, vomiting, sweating, runny nose, yawning (opiates) or rebound anxiety, jitters, agitation (benzo’s, alcohol) or incapacitating fatigue (uppers).
+“It’s your master,” RJ Oenbrink, DO, says of the disease.
+“Without it, you have cravings, irritability, physical symptoms of withdrawal—incredible pain, diarrhea, vomiting, sweating, runny nose, yawning (opiates) or rebound anxiety, jitters, agitation (benzos, alcohol) or incapacitating fatigue (uppers).
 Nobody would choose this.
-If they went through withdrawal once, they’d never voluntarily do it again—the fact that they do helps prove this is a bona-fide illness that causes brain chemistry and structure changes.
+If they went through withdrawal once, they’d never voluntarily do it again.
+The fact that they do helps prove this is a bona fide illness that causes brain chemistry and structure changes.
 Yet, they do it again and again and again.
 Ruining their lives, their families, their relationships, jobs, prospects for a future.”

 4) Withdrawal is unimaginably painful.

-Withdrawal adds another painful layer to addiction, as explained by Caleb Backe, Health and Wellness expert for Maple Holistics: “Withdrawal is a pain unlike any other.
+Withdrawal adds another painful layer to addiction, as explained by Caleb Backe, Health and Wellness Expert: “Withdrawal is a pain unlike any other.
 Physical and mental anguish.
 You may find yourself with chills, with sweats, cursing, yelling, angry and upset, hating everyone and everything, including yourself, and trembling like you have a temperature of 105.
 Day, night, sometimes it is all a gray blur.
 Sometimes it hits you all of a sudden, even after many days of being clean.
 And all that time you know there is an end, however brief, to your pain.
 A solution.”
 Due to the severity of these symptoms, sometimes people go into medical detox centers before rehab.
 In addition, it can be dangerous to detox alone.

 5) Maintaining sobriety is a challenge in and of itself.